 Follow DepartmentAbout this Department

-The IHC’s mission is to advance knowledge about human experience in cultural, historical, and social contexts and to do so through programs that foster human agency, social connectivity, and civic empowerment.
+The IHC’s mission is to advance knowledge about human experience in cultural, historical, and social context and to do so through humanities programs that foster human agency, social connectedness, and civic empowerment.

 The IHC provides research funding to faculty and graduate students through a variety of awards, including collaborative research grants, faculty release-time awards, graduate student fellowships, and visual, performing, and media arts awards.
 The IHC funds a number of research units.
 Research Focus Groups meet several times each quarter to share research on a given topic.
 The IHC also provides support to a range of sub-units who receive funding from outside the IHC and whose mission supports the IHC’s commitment to interdisciplinary engagement.
 Interdisciplinary courses are also offered each quarter at the IHC.